Agoric/documentation/main/guides/orchestration/orch.md

 Sets up the local account to monitor incoming transfers.
 When tokens matching the specified `remoteDenom` are received, they are automatically delegated to the validator.

 ### Final Steps: Portfolio Holder and Return:

+Below, we create portfolioHolder of `localAccount` and `stakingAccount`.
+A portfolio holder stores two or more `OrchestrationAccount`s and combines ContinuingOfferResult's from each into a single result.

 ```js
   const accountEntries = harden(